Natashina/Module-17-Challenge/README.md

 ANALYSIS

-Dataset contains information on loan application.
+Dataset in LoanStats_.2019Q1.csv file contains information on 115.675 loans.

 Refer to credit_risk_resampling_N.ipynb file for implementation of over- and under- sampling techniques.
 A LogisticRegression model has been used to generate predictions.